 Cost: Beekeeping is in no way a cheap hobby, but I've seen displays at hardware stores with mass-marketed kits for way more dollars than the informed beekeeper would need to pay.
 One box of plastic frames "ready to go" for $175 will not get you through a season.
 Some promise a lead on bees only to have you call the number to find yourself in a one-year queue.

 Plan on about $250 for enough supers (boxes) with all the thoughtful extras like a weighted telescoping cover, notched inner cover, frame assembly kits with beeswax foundation, slatted rack, screened bottom board with a back to stop drafts, appropriate beespace (see below).
-The one locally made at my shop is $265 with these features and more.
 The bees themselves run about $150 to $200 depending on your choices in bees and availability.

 Plastic frames, for instance, might be fine in the short run, but I personally would not want my bees dependent on them through a long winter's confinement period.
 Honey bees communicate through their beautiful beeswax hexagons; vibrations, smells, and sounds are important.
 Studies done in southern or mid-western climates may indicate no difference between plastic and beeswax, but I want my girls to have every advantage possible when over-wintering.

 New Hampshire shares few of its growth hardiness zones with other states and bees eat what grows in those hardiness zones in a very short season in this neck of the woods.
 This is another consideration with several supers being necessary to hold the honey and pollen stores they will need during confinement.
-Sugar, as well as pollen substitute, are not long term solutions to the nutritional needs of your over-wintering colony.
+Sugar, as well as pollen substitute, are not long term solutions to the nutritional needs of your over-wintering colony but sometimes you do not have a choice of sharing honey from a hive that can spare it.
+Sugar or sugar fondant will actually sustain them in addition to what they have processed and capped.

 Here are other things I've had to consider that have helped me keep bees successfully in New Hampshire's unique climate:

 - Langstroth concept or vertical design.
+Bees can move up through frames toward honey.
 Horizontal hives are doable and convenient for the beekeeper, although more hands-on; but clusters in winter do not naturally reach horizontally for food stores.
+Horizontal hive require attention to moving frames with honey to the bees over the season if the cluster has not been able to reach them.

 - 8 Frame-wide Hives are my choice so colonies can follow the heat of the cluster up in winter without bypassing their honey stores.
 10 Frames have been used up here since the beginning of beekeeping-time; but colonies are reportedly smaller going into winter these days.
 Any experienced beekeeper can keep bees in any kind of hive as honey bees are very accommodating, but my goal is to make things as uncompromising as is natural for the colony being asked to wait out our winters indoors.